MMGroesbeck/Graphs/projects/social/README.md

 Since only the initial user is within 0 steps, a(0) = 1.
 The expected value for a(1) is k := the average number of friends (here 5).
 After a(1), a(i+1) will be (k - expected number of existing connections)a(i) * the percentage of users not already in the network; that is, a(i+1) = (4-[(sum(a(j)|j<=i)) / 1000])a(i) [1 - (sum(a(j)|j<=i)) / 1000]

-That rough estimate doesn't converge, but indicates that *all* other users are likely in any given user's network and within 6 degrees.
-(Most look to be within 5.)
+That rough estimate doesn't converge, and it doesn't account for independent connected components; some of those are likely to emerge before everyone's connected.

 ## 4. Stretch Goal